 If you’re camping with your four-legged family members, bring plastic bags to collect their poop.
 Don’t assume that it is all-natural waste and leave it behind.
 Your campsite should have adequate bins for all your rubbish, so drop off your rubbish bags as you head out.

 Responsible camping begins with you!

-Campground cleaning is not the work of camp operators or nonprofits alone.
-Even when you set up camp at a public park during your backpacking trip, keeping the environment clean is everyone’s responsibility.
+Keeping the environment clean is everyone’s responsibility.
 The best camping advice is to treat your campsite better than you treat your home.
 Check out these extra camping tips to stay clean outdoors, and plan your holiday with us at Broken Head Holiday Park today.